ryanspletzer/ryanspletzer.github.io/about.md

 automation use cases and work on FedRAMP compliance initiatives as well as involvement in Autodesk's internal delivery platforms and open-source initiatives.

-As we speak I am currently getting deep on data and working on AI solutions as part of Autodesk's Enterprise AI Productivity team.
+As we speak I am currently getting deep on data and working on AI solutions as part of Autodesk's Enterprise AI team.

 ## Things I Think About